alex-calderwood/portfolio/static/posts/on_klein's_dilemma.md

-An isomorphism between a coffee cup and a donut.
-In topology, both are considered the same shape, since they both have one 'hole'.

 To add a layer of complexity, topology problems often exist in what mathematicians call ‘n-dimensional’ space, in which surfaces and objects you might be able to visualize as bodies in three dimensions with our normal axes of up-down, left-right, and inwards-outwards become bodies of many more dimensions.
 For example, a three dimensional bottle might be projected into and then twisted by a 4th dimension.
 You can conceive of this extra axis as a time dimension, with a spatial movement along the axis translated to an alteration in time, not space.